dubo-dubon-duponey/sh-art/README.md

 B. In-tree, with builder / integration:

 1. create a folder under cli named `mycli`, and add a shell script inside (look at others under cli for inspiration)
-2. call `make binaries` to build
+2. call `make build` to build
-3. call `make lint` to enfore syntax checking
+3. call `make lint` to enforce syntax checking
 3. create integration tests under `tests/integration` and run `make test`

-## Tooling

-Includes a basic test framework.

-1. call `./lint`
-1. write tests under `tests/unit`
-1. call `./unit`
-1. write tests under `tests/integration/SOMETHING`
-1. call `build`, then `./integration SOMETHING` or simply `./integration`

 ## Why... the... name?

- * it's a portementeau: "sh" (short for "shell") + "art" (short for "I like it"), which somewhat makes sense
- * what did you think it meant?
+ * it's a portementeau: "sh" (short for "shell") + "art" (short for "I like it"), which somewhat makes sense - what did you think it meant?
  * if it was powershell instead of bash, it would probably have been named `phart`, which doesn't really sound right

 ## TODO & research